khusbume1/Data-project/README.md

-# Data-project
+# Data-project-Analysis on the loan data
-After the quick analysis of the data sets, it shows the grade division according to interest rate is A-less than 8% interest rate
+After the quick analysis of the data sets,
+It shows a total sum of loan amount of 142,557,050 is granted for the reciepients whose income source is not verified.
+This can be an issue to be pointed.
+I have plotted a graph using this data in the image named it shows the grade division according to interest rate is A-less than 8% interest rate
 B-more than 9% interest rate
 C-more than 13% interest rate